ms-iot/ROSOnWindows/docs/Turtlebot/Turtlebot3.md

 ## Build Nodes
-To build the TurtleBot packages, enter the TurtleBot workspace and build using the catkin build system.
+To build the TurtleBot3 packages, enter the TurtleBot3 workspace and build using the catkin build system.
 ```no-highlight
 :: make sure all required binaries installed.
 choco upgrade ros-melodic-desktop_full -y